Who We Are and What We Do

 OPEN GRANT APPLICATION

-So that we may expand DASH and Benthic Barrier Services in 2022, please consider making a tax-deductible contribution to the Lake Bomoseen Preservation Trust, Inc.,
+So that we may develop weed harvesting, DASH and benthic barrier services in 2024-25, please consider making a tax-deductible contribution to the Lake Bomoseen Preservation Trust, Inc.,

 PO Box 356, Bomoseen, VT 05732.